-Mastery portrait: Students who are prepared to take Rhetoric II are typically high schoolaged students (approximately ages 16-18) who have been trained in formal and informal logic, have experience in analyzing writings and readings for themes and validity, and are accustomed to writing and expressing their ideas on a wide range of topics.
+Mastery portrait: Students who are prepared to take Rhetoric I are typically high schoolaged students (approximately ages 16-18) who have been trained in formal and informal logic, have experience in analyzing writings and readings for themes and validity, and are accustomed to writing and expressing their ideas on a wide range of topics.
 At the completion of this course cum laude students will be able:

 - To employ the classical method of theory, imitation and practice students will be introduced to the theory (structure, rules, skills, elements, of rhetoric; they will study and seek to imitate great examples of rhetoric (both historical and contemporary); they will practice what they learn in their own attempts at writing and speaking.
-Specifically students will: - 1. master rhetorical devices (schemes & tropes) for application, practice and demonstration - 2. memorize & implement effective quotations for application - 3. master the basic components of the art of rhetoric applied to a wide range of academic writing assignments - 4. develop excellent, eloquent, beautiful and persuasive writing and speeches - 5. present several speeches & several written works from various discourse perspectives - Students will understand the ethical implications of rhetoric with regard to their immediate academic objectives, its role as a discipline, its role in political history and its impact today. - Students will also be guided in development of the virtues of Truth, Goodness and Wisdom.
+Specifically students will: - 1. master rhetorical devices (schemes & tropes) - 2. memorize & implement effective quotations - 3. master the basic components of the art of rhetoric - 4. develop excellent, eloquent, beautiful and persuasive writing and speeches - 5. present several speeches & several written works - Students will understand the ethical implications of rhetoric with regard to their immediate academic objectives, its role as a discipline, its role in political history and its impact today. - Students will also be guided in development of the virtues of Truth, Goodness and Wisdom.
 Ideally, students will employ wisdom in governing self - refraining from unnecessary and petty argumentation instead developing discernment in conflict and resolution.
 By the end of the course students should understand that knowledge, rational argumentation and reason are not complete without a humble, teachable spirit; one that is responsible to appropriately engage skills and tools with generosity and respect for others, even their opponents (and their teacher).